Shivam-Pancholi/Employee-Records/README.md

 ### Steps to Login.

-+Create a User Account by Sign Up.
+1.Create a User Account by Sign Up.
-+Login to your account.
+2.Fill all required fields.
+3.Click Register.
+4.Click Sign In.
+5.Enter username and Password.
+6.Click Log In.

 ### Steps to Add a new Employee.

-*Click on Add Employee to add a new employee.
+1.Click on Add Employee to add a new employee.
-*Fill out the details.
+2.Fill out the details.
-*Click save.
+3.Click save.

 ### Steps to Update or Edit deatils of an Employee.

-*Click on name of the employee.
+1.Click on name of the employee.
-*Click on Edit button.
+2.Click on Edit button.
-*Edit the desired fields.
+3.Edit the desired fields.
-*Click save.
+4.Click save.

 ### Steps to Delete an Employee Record.

-*Click on name of the employee.
+1.Click on name of the employee.
-*Click on Delete button.
+2.Click on Delete button.
-*Click confirm.
+3.Click confirm.